 Kendo masks are usually worn for protection rather than for decorative or performative purposes, much like the Men-yoroi masks.

 Kendo is the Japanese version of fencing, and you can imagine that when swinging around a long heavy sword, you will need to protect the face.
+More about the types of Japanese swords here.

 These masks feature shoulder flaps that protect the neck and shoulders, and a full head gear with metal wiring across the face to protect it whilst enabling the wearer to still have vision.